Yizack/nuxt-mailchannels/README.md

 ## Send method

 The `send` method sends an email using the MailChannels API.
-It returns a promise that resolves to a boolean indicating the success or failure of the email sending operation.

 > [!IMPORTANT]
 > If you set the `from` property in the `send` method, it will override the default global sender email and name set in the `nuxt.config.ts` file.